-The signing of the Agreement between Canada and the European Union on the transfer and processing of Passenger Name Record data is hereby approved, subject to its conclusion at a later date.
+The Agreement between Canada and the European Union on the transfer and processing of Passenger Name Record data is hereby approved on behalf of the European Union.

-The text of the Agreement to be signed is attached to this Decision.
+The text of the Agreement to be concluded is attached to this Decision.